-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$406,435. - The change in the District's total net position in comparison with the prior fiscal year was \$783,820, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2019, the District's governmental funds reported combined ending fund balances of \$489,302, a decrease of (\$2,327,969) in comparison with the prior fiscal year.
-A portion of the fund balance is restricted for debt service and the remainder is deficit unassigned fund balance in the capital projects fund.
+- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a deficit net position balance of (\$1,753,666). - The change in the District's total net position in comparison with the prior fiscal year was (\$2,160,101), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2020, the District's governmental funds reported combined ending fund balances of \$1,981,776, an increase of \$1,492,474 in comparison with the prior fiscal year.
+A portion of the fund balance is non-spendable for prepaid items and deposits, restricted for debt service and capital projects, and the remainder is deficit unassigned fund balance in the general fund.